-During 2018 and 2017, the Company engaged several companies in which MacAndrews & Forbes had a controlling interest to provide the Company with various ordinary course business services.
-These services included processing approximately \$18.9 million and \$27.5 million of coupon redemptions for the Company's retail customers for 2018 and 2017, respectively, for which the Company paid fees of approximately \$0.2 million for each of 2018 and 2017, and other similar advertising, coupon redemption and raw material supply services, for which the Company paid fees aggregating to approximately \$1.3 million and \$0.5 million for 2018 and 2017, respectively.
-The Company believes that its engagement of each of these affiliates was on arm's length terms, taking into account each firm's expertise in its respective field, and that the fees paid were at least as favorable as those available from unaffiliated parties.
+During 2019 and 2018, the Company engaged several companies in which MacAndrews & Forbes had a controlling interest to provide the Company with various ordinary course business services.
+These services included processing approximately \$55.1 million and \$18.9 million of coupon redemptions for the Company's retail customers for the years ended December 31, 2019 and 2018, respectively, for which the Company incurred fees of approximately \$1.0 million and \$0.2 million for 2019 and 2018, respectively, and other similar advertising, coupon redemption and raw material supply services, for which the Company had net payables aggregating to approximately \$0.5 million and \$0.9 million for 2019 and 2018, respectively, were included in the Company's Consolidated Balance Sheet for the aforementioned coupon redemption services.
+The Company believes that its engagement of each of these affiliates was on arm's length terms, taking into account each firm's expertise in its respective field, and that the fees paid or received were at least as favorable as those available from unaffiliated parties.